atasoyh/startup-app-be/README.md

 ## Note for the repositories.

 To store the data, project uses the memory.
-There is are interfaces for repositories.
-If we made SQL or NOSQL like DB implementations; there might be small differences on the repository implementations.
+There are interfaces for repositories.
+If we made relational or non-relation like DB implementations; there might be small differences on the repository implementations.

 The biggest difference would be how we keep the task data
 On the SQL like DB -> Task{companyId, phaseId, name, completed}, Phase{id,companyId, name, dependedPhaseId or phaseIndex}, Company{id, name}